ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### File - download date

+!!! info ""
-> The date when the file associated with the Radarr item was downloaded.
+    The date when the file associated with the Radarr item was downloaded.

 - Key: Radarr.fileDate
 - Availability: movies